 These fill coverage in

-areas from which it would otherwise be difficult to
+areas from which it would otherwise be difficult for users to

 access the repeater.